Upper Middle School/High School

 Invite students to:

-- Send their biography to PACFTB for inclusion in the map with a cover letter justifying inclusion.
+- Send their biography to PACFTB for inclusion in the map, see Writing for Us for details.

 - Host a living museum in which they present themselves as the literary/cultural figure.